jcervas/teaching/2025-2026/class-cmu-2026-84-120/readme.md

 This course introduces students to constitutional law as a way of understanding how the U.S. Constitution shapes political conflict, government power, and individual rights.
 The emphasis is on **ideas, institutions, and landmark cases**, not technical mastery of legal doctrine.

-1. *Materials*: See below under *course plan*.
+1. *Materials*: See below.
 We will use several books, and supplement these with Supreme Court opinions and other readings.
 2. *Meetings*: We will meet on Tuesdays and Thursdays from 3:30pm to 4:50pm. [**Baker Hall (BH) A53**](https://www.cmu.edu/computing/services/teach-learn/tes/classrooms/locations/baker.html)
-3. *Electronics*: You may *not* use laptops, iPads, etc., in class except to the extent that it furthers your learning for our class.
+3. *Electronics*: In this course, the use of laptops and other electronic devices is permitted with the understanding that they are powerful tools for learning when used appropriately.
+However, it is crucial to recognize that any usage outside of regular course-related activities can be a significant distraction to both the user and surrounding peers.
+You may *not* use laptops, iPads, etc., in class except to the extent that it furthers your learning for our class.
 Please put away your phones before class begins.
+Failure to abide by this clause can result in a reduction in your grade.
 4. *Evaluation*: Final Grades will be assigned based on the following weights:

-     **Case Briefs** = 30% of Final Grade.
+     **Case Briefs** = 10% of Final Grade.
+     **Book Club** = 10% of Final Grade.
+     **Discussion Board** = 20% of Final Grade.
-     **Exams** (4) = 70% of Final Grade.
+     **Exams** (4) = 60% of Final Grade.
-      - Exam 1 (15%)
+      - Exam 1 (10%)
       - Exam 2 (cumulative, 20%)
-      - Exam 3 (15%)
+      - Exam 3 (10%)
       - Exam 4 (cumulative, 20%)

           - Penalties for unpreparedness in class discussions